The Digital Media Center

-WVUA 23 is a competitive professional commercial television station in the nation’s top 40 market.
+WVUA 23 is a competitive professional commercial television station in a top 40 market US market.
 Students have the opportunity to produce, edit, direct and create news content for three daily newscasts that air across central Alabama.

 CONTACT STEVE DIORIO FOR MORE INFORMATION

-The DMC is a 40,000-square-foot, teaching laboratory housed in The University of Alabama football stadium.
+The DMC is a 40,000-square-foot, teaching laboratory housed in The University of Alabama’s Bryant-Denny Stadium.
 The DMC uses innovative technology and teaching methods to prepare students for professional roles in the mass communication industry.